f5devcentral/f5-waap/waf-lab/waf-lab.rst

     App Firewall                                  blocking-app-firewall
     ============================================= =====================

 #.
-Click "*Save and Exit* to create the HTTP Load Balancer.
+Click "*Save and Exit* to create the HTTP Load Balancer".

 Once the HTTP Load Balancer has been deployed, you should now be able to go to the DNS name that you entered previously in a web browser.
 The FQDN we used in our example is http://studentXX.sales-public.f5demos.com.